ankita2002/College-Python-codes/README.md

 <h3> Experiment 4 - Append files </h3>
 Python program to append data to existing file and then display the entire file

+<h3>Experiment 7 - Creation of Socket </h3>
+Creation of simple socket for basic information exchange between server and client using python (Client & server based)